-Systems have been established to support the empowerment of children to talk to a range of staff.
-Children at Langley Park Primary Academy will be listened to and heard and their concerns will be taken seriously and acted upon as appropriate.
+Our Academy systems support children to talk to a range of staff.
+All children will be listened to and heard, and their concerns will always be taken seriously and acted upon as appropriate.

 10. Physical Safety

 10.1 Use of 'reasonable force'